Fresh Forward Sustainable Food Program

 Yellowstone National Park

-During the annual Earth Day event at Yellowstone, we give away a 10-yard dump truck full of compost from our food scraps to be used on local gardens.
-Some of our employees use this on their own vegetable gardens at their residences within the park.
+During the annual Earth Day event at Yellowstone, we proudly distribute a 10-yard dump truck full of rich compost from our very own food scraps to nourish local gardens.
+Some of our employees use this compost in their own vegetable gardens at their residences within the park.

 To learn more about Xanterra’s sustainability efforts, click here.